#1 Rauriser Hochalmbahn

 Another leading business in the region is the “Shuttleberg”, which gained the “Good Travel Seal” sustainability certification specifically for small and medium-sized businesses with 3 out of 3 stars and achieved a total rating of 94 out of possible 100 points.
 Green electricity, its own photovoltaic system for the ticket-hall-building in Kleinarl and even the development and testing of hybrid snow groomers are evidence here of a responsible approach to nature.
 Take a look yourself at the sustainability developements of the “Shuttleberg“.

 #7 The Green Road: Home of Lässig sets out on a road to climate neutrality

 Saalbach Hinterglemm is on the road to sustainability.
 The region is being made even more sustainable in a transparent way- and full of determination.
 Photovoltaic systems on cable car buildings, air and geothermal heat pumps for heating lift stations as well as slope equipment garages and, of course, chemical-free artificial snowmaking are just a few points that are already contributing to sustainable skiing in Saalbach Hinterglemm.
+For the first time, wind turbines on the newly built mountain station of the Limberg 8er chairlift generate electricity to complement the photovoltaic systems.
 Did you know that water is not wasted in the snowmaking process, but only used?
 Or that the reservoirs have an important impact on flood protection?
 Information on laid-back mountain experiences and the “Green Road” to a sustainable destination can be found here.